Library Study Rooms and Pods

 For other needs, see also this list of Meditation and Lactation Spaces on campus.

 Keep it down

-- Please keep conversations to a reasonable noise level.
+- Individual study rooms are for silent study and not for Zoom meetings or conversations.
+Please keep conversations in the group study rooms to a reasonable noise level.
 The study rooms are not soundproof, so loud talking can disturb other library patrons.

 Keep it clean